How to Properly Store a Stack of Empty Pallets

 When operators are unloading and stacking pallets, they often start off with good intentions, storing them horizontally.
 But then maybe there are a few left over, the forklift is busy or the operator can’t reach the top of the stack so the last few get propped on their sides against the main stack.

-Wooden pallets can have protruding nails and jagged pieces of wood, and when stacked vertically they are prone to fall over, often on to workers who are then injured.
+Wooden pallets can have protruding nails and jagged pieces of wood, and when stacked vertically, they are prone to fall over, often onto workers who are then injured.
 Even if your workers are used to storing pallets safely, at busy times a delivery driver may store the pallets in an unsafe way.
 So the warehouse team need to be constantly aware of the need for good housekeeping with pallets.

 Understand the Risk to Your Employees from Poor Stacking